 This Understanding, which in no way confirms support or non-support by the City of the presented proposal, is based on the agreed processing and submission requirements discussed.
-Additional PAC meetings may be required in accordance with By-law 278-2009.
+Additional PAC meetings may be required in accordance with By-law 278-2009, as amended by By-laws 125-2013 and 104-2023.

-By signing this Understanding, I acknowledge that, subject to any appeals, the drawings, report(s) and other requirements indicated in the above matrix must be submitted along with a completed application form, any information or materials prescribed by statute, the required planning application fees and this executed PAC Understanding to be considered complete.
+By signing this Understanding, I acknowledge that, subject to any appeals, the drawings, report(s) and other requirements indicated in the above matrix must be submitted along with a completed application form, any information or materials prescribed by statute, the required planning application fees and this executed Understanding to be considered complete.
 In addition, I have read, understood, and agreed to all the notes listed in this Understanding.

-Owner/Agent (Print) Owner/Agent (Signature) Date Planning Staff (Print) Planning Staff (Signature) Date Planner's Notes -
+Applicant (Print) Applicant (Signature) Date Planning Staff (Print) Planning Staff (Signature) Date